hire-us/hire-us/README.md

 * We know how to write e2e tests that will run on all platforms (web, ios, android)
 * We know how to do backend things with python and have 10+ years experience in it
 * We're doing monitoring.
 We have distributed tracing for microservices
+* You can see our open-sourced code here: https://github.com/tipsi

 What are your benefits: